Core cost - £12 billion (likely)

 TAN has fact checked the number of pages in the DCO planning application, and has discovered that Britain Remade exaggerated the page total sixfold.
 The DCO planning application is actually 63,330 pages long, not the 359,000 claimed.
 You can see our figures here, and more detail on our LTC Myths and Facts page.

 However it is not surprising the planning application for this project is large.
 It is the longest, most ambitious and costly road scheme ever proposed.
-It is 23 kilometres long, costing more than £9 billion.
-It impacts on internationally important habits, national landscapes, and ancient woodland.
+It is 23 kilometres long and impacts on internationally important habits, national landscapes, and ancient woodland.
 It increases deaths and injuries, air pollution and carbon emissions.
-It would cost the country well over £9 billion, while having an extremely weak business case.
+It would cost the country around £16 billion all told, while having an extremely weak business case.

 Sources